datawire/forge/docs/tutorials/using-forge.md

     ```
     {% endraw %}

-    Note how we use templates for values such as the memory and CPU limits.
+    The service parameters are supplied to the deployment templates under the `service` variable name.
+The build metadata is supplied under the `build` variable name, and Docker images are available in the `build.images` map.
+This map is keyed by path relative to the directory containing the `service.yaml` file.

 2. Create a `service.yaml` file in `$REPO_HOME`.
-This file identifies the service and contains the metadata for deployment.
+This file identifies the given directory as a service and contains the metadata supplied to the deployment templates.
 Here's an example that maps to the above example:

     ```
     name: hello